 After nearly four decades of war and conflict, people living in the Democratic Republic of the Congo (DRC) face numerous barriers to accessing quality reproductive health services.
-Due to its vast size and poorly developed road and communication systems, family planning and other basic services are extremely limited or altogether unavailable.
-Poor maternal health care has resulted in high maternal mortality as well as the occurrence of obstetric fistula, a hole in the birth canal that results in chronic leakage of urine or feces, often caused by obstructed labor.
-Traumatic fistula—the same condition inflicted by sexual violence—is also common, due to the prevalence of gender-based violence in the DRC.
+Due to its vast size and poorly developed road and communication systems, family planning, maternal health, and other basic health services are extremely limited or altogether unavailable.
+Family planning helps prevent maternal morbidity and mortality, as well as assisting women and men to have the number of children they desire.
+Poor maternal health care has resulted in high maternal mortality, as well as the occurrence of obstetric fistula, a hole in the birth canal that results in chronic leakage of urine or feces, often caused by obstructed labor.
+Traumatic fistula—the same condition, but inflicted by sexual violence—is also common, due to the prevalence of gender-based violence in the DRC.

+With women at the center of our mission in the DRC, EngenderHealth has a two-pronged approach to addressing the reproductive needs of poor and marginalized communities there.
 Since 2008, EngenderHealth has worked to improve the quality of and access to fistula care services in the DRC.
 From 2008 to 2013, we partnered with seven health centers and hospitals to train 44 doctors and 242 nurses in fistula repair surgery and 802 doctors and nurses in fistula counseling and follow-up care.
-Our work also included the improvement of emergency obstetric care and outreach to rural clinics to ensure that women in need of medical attention were referred to the hospitals for repair.
+Our work also included the improvement of emergency obstetric care and outreach to rural clinics, to ensure that women in need of medical attention were referred to the hospitals for repair.